-4.1 Fine-grained task partitioning
+A. Fine-grained task partitioning

 In this section, we will explain that, under certain conditions, DS can result in faster execution of programs because it can partition the work into better tasks.
 At this point we consider ideal conditions of no scheduling overhead, no shared resources, and tasks with very similar execution times.
-On the other hand, SS results in a work partitioning that may or may not be the better choice for the architecture used.
 We will expand this reasoning to include more realistic scenarios in the following sections.

-The problem faced by SS is the trade-off between load balance and the efficient processing of tasks given by the partition of data into blocks for threads and the further partitioning of blocks into tasks for optimal execution.
+The problem faced by SS is the trade-off between load balance and the efficient processing of tasks given by the partitioning of data into blocks for threads, and the further partitioning of blocks into tasks for optimal execution.
 On one hand, an SS that maximizes load balancing will distribute equally sized blocks among all processors.
 Unfortunately, the partitioning of blocks may result in non-optimum tiles at the boundaries of blocks, decreasing performance.
 This is even worse for situations where the ratio between the block size and task size decreases due to a limited amount of on-chip memory or an increasing number of processing units results in smaller tasks.
 These two cases are particularly evident on modern many-core architectures.
 Figure 2 illustrates different scenarios for the amount of data in border tiles (highlighted).
-The worst scenario is when number of processing elements (PEs) is increased and the best one is when blocks are not used.
-On the other hand, an SS that uses tasks will decrease the penalty due to border tiles but will decrease load balancing in cases where the number of tasks is not a multiple of the number of processing elements.
+The worst scenario is when the number of processing elements (PEs) is increased and the best one is when blocks are not used.
+On the other hand, an SS that uses just tasks will decrease the penalty due to border tiles but will decrease load balancing in cases where the number of tasks is not a multiple of the number of processing elements.